 - Radiant Jane, Santosha program (shared with permission)

 This thought of commitment as something we reach freely and without conflict translates perfectly into the commitment needed to make a permanent dietary change.

 Eating low carb is NOT a matter of discipline.
 It is a commitment that I have made to myself and it's not optional.

 After initially getting accustomed to the routine, this change becomes second nature and something that does not waver.

 WHEN YOU REMOVE THE OPTION, THE CONFLICT OF "SHOULD" IS GONE.

 Discipline is much harder for most people than commitment.
 That's why the idea of "everything in moderation" often fails.
-It's more difficult to take one bite of a dessert (and then stop), than it is to just avoid eating standard high-carb desserts.
+It's more difficult to take one bite of a dessert (and then stop), than it is to just avoid eating standard high-carb desserts altogether.

 Success breeds success.

-Low carb eating DOES take more planning, but the benefits of more consistent blood glucose levels and fewer long term diabetic complications outweigh any short term difficulties.
+Low carb eating DOES take more planning, but the benefit of more consistent blood glucose levels and fewer long term diabetic complications outweighs any short term difficulties.

 If you need help taking the next step and making the commitment to low carb eating for diabetes management, visit our Support and Coaching page.
 Low carb eating is sustainable without deprivation.
 You can do it!